 I am thrilled to have been involved in several innovative projects that have made significant contributions to the field, including:

-• Serving as the Technical Scientific Manager for the European FP7 project NOPTILUS, where we proposed a novel methodology for the cooperative, fully-autonomous navigation of teams of AUVs, which has the potential to revolutionize underwater exploration.
+- Serving as the Technical Scientific Manager for the European FP7 project NOPTILUS, where we proposed a novel methodology for the cooperative, fully autonomous navigation of teams of AUVs, which has the potential to revolutionize underwater exploration.

-I am also delighted to share that my research on educational robotics has been recognized for excellence by the Cyprus Education Leaders Awards in 2020 and 2021.
+I am also delighted to share that my research on educational robotics has been recognized for excellence by the Cyprus Education Leaders Awards in 2020, 2021, and 2023.
 This recognition is a testament to my unwavering dedication to advancing the field of educational robotics, and it is truly an honor to be part of such a distinguished community of educators and researchers.
 In addition, my research lab has achieved notable success in international educational robotics competitions, receiving numerous awards and distinctions.

 I’ve been a reviewer for leading scientific journals in artificial intelligence, image processing, and multimedia (e.g., IEEE PAMI, IEEE TMM, IEEE TRO, etc.).
 I’m also an editorial board member in several international academic journals.
 Moreover, I have served as a reviewer and member of the program committees of several international conferences/workshops (e.g., IEEE IROS, IEEE ICRA, etc.).
 I’m also a Senior member of the IEEE and a proud Sigma Xi member.